kaihendry/dabase.com/content/blog/5G-a-race-to-the-bottom.md

 # Multiple SIMs and one line?

 No no no!
 You cannot expect this with operators.
-You might be used to VOIP and it's convenience of ringing any connected phone, but think of the **security implications**.
+You might be used to VOIP and its convenience of ringing any connected phone, but think of the **security implications**.
 Criminal gangs would love to log into your account and get your SMSes wouldn't they?
 You would love the convenience of **line portability** and so would criminals.